yyounir/yyounir/README.md

 - Loves developing, designing games and apps with clean, maintainable code that makes a positive impact on people's lives.
 - Motivated full stack dev currently seeking a role in Software/Web Development and STEM-related roles.
 - 15K+ lines of code shipped to prod
-- 3 Hackathons | 3 Total Tech Roles
+- 3 Hackathons Attended | 3 Total Tech Roles
 - Cat-lover🐈